Katipō: Males and juveniles

 Adult males and juveniles are quite different in appearance to the female.
 They are smaller in size, being about one sixth the size of an adult female.
 Juveniles have a brown carapace, with a predominantly white abdomen which has a series of red-orange diamonds running along the dorsal region bordered on either side by irregular black lines.
-Males retain this coloration into adulthood.
-Due to its much smaller size, Urquhart (1886) believed the male to be a separate species and named it Theridion melanozantha.
-This was not rectified until 1933 when it was correctly identified as the male Latrodectus katipo.
+Males retain this colouration into adulthood.